Ministry of Health (Alberta)

 Alberta's Ministry of Health is a ministry of the Executive Council of Alberta whose major responsibilities include setting "policy and direction to achieve a sustainable and accountable health system to promote and protect the health of Albertans."

 On April 16, 2019, Tyler Shandro replaced Sarah Hoffman as Minister of Health following the 2019 Alberta general election.

 On June 9, 2023, Adriana LaGrange replaced Jason Copping as Minister of Health.

 The annual budget as of March 31, 2023, was C$23,723,236.

 The Edmonton, Alberta-headquartered Alberta Health Services (AHS), was established in 2008 as the "first province-wide, fully integrated health system" in Canada.
 AHS delivers medical care on behalf of the Government of Alberta's Ministry of Health.
 AHS serves 4.3 million Albertans and has a staff of 125,000 staff and 10,000 physicians.

+On May 16, 2025, the Ministry of Health was split into the Ministry of Primary and Preventative Health Services, Ministry of Hospital and Surgical Health Services, Ministry of Mental Health and Addiction, and Ministry of Assisted Living and Social Services.

 History

 The Department of Public Health was established on April 19, 1919 by the Department of Public Health Act, to replace the Public Health Branch of the Department of Municipal Affairs.
 In 1967, the name was changed to the Department of Health.
 In 1971, during the premiership of Progressive Conservative Peter Lougheed who served as the premier from 1971 to 1985, the Department of Health was dissolved by the Department of Health and Social Development Act, when the departments of Health and Social Development were merged to become the Department of Health and Social Development.
 In 1975, this department was renamed Social Services and Community Health.
 And from 1975 to 1988 a separate Department of Hospitals and Medical Care also existed, separate from community health.
 Between 1971 and 1988, the administration of most community health programs shifted to six regional offices.

 In 1988, during the Progressive Conservative premiership of Don Getty, the Department of Health was re-established in 1988, with a merger of the Department of Community and Occupational Health and the Department of Hospitals and Medical Care.
 By 1988, the department no longer provided direct services; its role was to regulate, support, and supervise the "provision of services and programs through community-based organizations and board-governed institutions."